astroming/ComRH/README.md

     main_pred.py, utils.py, models.py

-    results: are the training outputs, which can confirm our experimental results.

-## NOTE: We have hiden several lines in scripts above and therefore, they are not executed currently!!!
+# NOTE: We have hiden several lines in our scripts above and therefore, they are not executed currently!!!
+The records of training outputs can confirm our experimental results.